CarstenMaul/ai-os/README.md

 A revolutionary web-based operating system interface powered by artificial intelligence that can create and modify applications on demand using natural language commands and voice input.

+You will find some demo-apps, that had been generated with ai-os, in the /demo-apps folder.
+You can load the demo apps via Start -> Load App

+Have fun!

 ![Alt text](ai-os_desktop.jpg)

 ## 🌟 Features